kundan9170/Tokenizer/README.md

 # Custom Subword Tokenizers

 This repository contains implementations of four subword tokenization algorithms: Byte-Pair Encoding (BPE), WordPiece, Unigram Language Model, and a SentencePiece-style BPE.
 These tokenizers are implemented from scratch in Python, using only the standard library and NumPy.
+These tokenizer contains several advanced optimizations to make it fast.

 ## Tokenizers